 Midway Farms, halfway between Corvallis and Albany, grows veggies, fruit and flowers with biodynamic farming methods.
 Visit the farm store inside their big red barn for pickled veggies and gluten-free baked treats.
-Plan your visit around one of their events, like the autumn cider-pressing parties or twilight yoga classes.
+Plan your visit around one of their events to resume in 2021, like the autumn cider-pressing parties or twilight yoga classes.

 Drink on the Farm

 At small family operations, it’s easy to learn the stories behind some of your favorite wines and craft beverages.
 At Emerson Vineyards, 15 miles north of Corvallis, you can taste in the barrel room and get a sense of how the winemaking process works; or sit out on the deck sipping pinot noir and soaking in views of the Coast range to the west.
 Either way, there’s a good chance a member of the Johns family — the owners, residents and winemakers — will be pouring your glass.

 At Lumos Wine Co. in tiny Wren, 11 miles west of Corvallis, you’ll be tasting in the aptly-named “Big Ol’ Barn” — a remnant of the H Bar H Dude Ranch, a destination for vacationers in the 1940s.
 Harris Bridge Vineyard, a few miles along curving country roads from Lumos, specializes in vermouth, dessert wines and aperitifs from grapes grown on their small farm alongside the Marys River.
 Pack a picnic, play lawn games and wander over the historic wooden bridge that gives the vineyard its name.
 Back in Philomath, Marcotte Distilling is open for tastings on Friday and Saturday afternoons.
 Try a classic corn whiskey or a flavored variety like hazelnut or cherry moonshine.